codegangsta/bwag/deployment/README.md

 # Deployment
 Heroku makes deploying applications easy.
-It is a perfect platform for small to medium size web applications that are willing to sacrifice a little bit of flexibility in infrastructure to gain a fairly pain free environment for deploying and maintaining web applications.
+It is a perfect platform for small to medium size web applications that are willing to sacrifice a little bit of flexibility in infrastructure to gain a fairly pain-free environment for deploying and maintaining web applications.

 I am choosing to deploy our web application to Heroku for the sake of this tutorial because in my experience it has been the fastest way to get a web application up and running in no time.
-Remember that the focus of this tutorial is how to build web applications in Go and not necessarily get caught up in all of the distraction of provisioning, configuring, deploying, and maintaining the machines that our Go code will be run on.
+Remember that the focus of this tutorial is how to build web applications in Go and not getting caught up in all of the distraction of provisioning, configuring, deploying, and maintaining the machines that our Go code will be run on.